gdotdesign/elm-ui-website/public/docs/guides/focusing.md

 ## HTML Elements
 Focusing HTML elemenst is done via the official [Dom package](http://package.elm-lang.org/packages/elm-lang/dom).
-You can focus any HTML element with and **id attribute** using the [Dom.focus](http://package.elm-lang.org/packages/elm-lang/dom/1.1.0/Dom#focus) function which returns a task, when run it will focus the element and if it's not present in the DOM it returns an error.
+You can focus any HTML element that has an **id attribute** using the [Dom.focus](http://package.elm-lang.org/packages/elm-lang/dom/1.1.0/Dom#focus) function which returns a task, when run, it will focus the element and if it's not present in the DOM it returns an error.

 ```elm